Spongeloaf/mt_wallets_billing/README.md

 # Introduction
 mt_wallets_billing is a utility for landlords to automatically generate and email rent bills to their tenants.
-It is still in the pre-alpha stage, but it is relatively functional.
 It utilizes SQL for data storage, and comes with a not-at-all stylish command line interface.

 The program follows the data/model/view design philosophy: The components are well encapsulated and it would be easy to load the the libraries into a totally new interface, such as a web server.
 The data is stored in an sqlite db, the model for the data is contained within billing_lib.py, sql_interface.py, pdf_compositor.py, and bill_mailer.py.
 Finallym, the view is provided by menus.py and menu_prompts.py.